CWGC PLYMOUTH NAVAL MEMORIAL TO HOST ICONIC POPPY SCULPTURE

 “The poppies have captivated millions of people across the UK, and we are delighted to present Wave at the Plymouth Naval Memorial in 2017 as part of the ongoing tour.
 Artist Paul Cummins and designer Tom Piper have created two enormously powerful artworks of national significance that continue to inspire all who see them.”

-The Plymouth Naval Memorial was built and is maintained by the Commonwealth War Graves Commission (CWGC) and commemorates almost 7,300 servicemen and women of the First World War and almost 16,000 of the Second World War.
+The Plymouth Naval Memorial was built and is maintained by the CWGC and commemorates almost 7,300 servicemen and women of the First World War and almost 16,000 of the Second World War.